1Password/terraform-provider-onepassword/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the 1Password Terraform Provider project! 🙌 We appreciate your time and effort.
+Thanks for your interest in contributing to the 1Password Terraform provider project! 🙌 We appreciate your time and effort.
 Here are some guidelines to help you get started.

 ## Building

-Run the following command to build the 1Password Terraform Provider:
+Run the following command to build the 1Password Terraform provider:

 ```sh
 go build .